azbyn/ddg-customizable-bangs/README.md

 run `make genBang`

-modify the bang.js as if you want
+modify the bang.js as you want

 run `make`